newxzh/crosspl/README.md

 ⚠️ **Note:** Additional implementation details can be found in `Extraction_and_Benchmark_Construction.py`.

-- 🤖 **Function Extractor**: Used for extracting "function-level" CPL interaction code snippets.
+🤖 **Function Extractor**: Used for extracting "function-level" CPL interaction code snippets.
 Additional implementation details can be found in `Extraction_and_Benchmark_Construction.py`.
 The prompt template used by this LLM tool is as follows:
 <p align="center">
   <img width="900" alt="Func" src="https://github.com/user-attachments/assets/1a8430da-2711-4fdf-962e-b5daddfc7276"/>
 </p>

 ⚠️ **Note:** Additional implementation details can be found in `Extraction_and_Benchmark_Construction.py`.

-- 🤖 **Class Extractor**: Used for extracting "Class-level" CPL interaction code snippets.
+🤖 **Class Extractor:** Used for extracting "Class-level" CPL interaction code snippets.
 Additional implementation details can be found in `Extraction_and_Benchmark_Construction.py`.
 The prompt template used by this LLM tool is as follows:

 <p align="center">
   <img width="900" alt="Class" src="https://github.com/user-attachments/assets/71be9695-36af-402f-85cf-57a495223473" />